shawnweisfeld/usergrouptv/content/videos/category/speaker/mads-torgersen.md

   "slug": "mads-torgersen",
   "date": "2020-09-22T00:00:00",
   "draft": false,
-  "bio": "Mads Torgersen Mads is the Program Manager for the C# Programming Language.
+  "bio": "Mads is the Program Manager for the C# Programming Language.
 He runs the C# language design process and maintain the language specification.
 He also participates in the design of TypeScript and Visual Basic", "recordings": [
     {
       "title": "The Future of C#",